-Students who successfully complete the taught programme but not the Extended Project will be awarded the Postgraduate diploma in Dance Science.
+Students who successfully complete the taught programme but not the Project will be awarded the Postgraduate diploma in Dance Science.
+The Postgraduate Certificate will be awarded to students who have gained at least 60 credits but fewer than 120 credits from the completion of taught modules.